trautonen/coveralls-maven-plugin/README.md

 If used as a standalone maven build or with any continuous integration server other than Travis CI, the Coveralls repository token must be provided.
-This can be achieved by setting the configuration section in the plugin or setting a system property for VM using `-DrepoToken=yourcoverallsprojectrepositorytoken` when running the maven command.
+This can be achieved by setting the configuration section in the plugin or setting a system property for VM using `-DrepoToken=yourcoverallsprojectrepositorytoken` when running the maven command. **Do not publish your repository token in public GitHub repositories.**

 With Travis CI you need to provide service name and job id either via plugin configuration or system property.
 The corresponding configuration values are `-DserviceName=travis-ci` and